minceheid/openeo/README.md

 4. assembly is the reverse of disassembly

 ## openeo_download.py
 The openeo_download.py program helps to manage the download and deployment of the software.
-Run with no parameters, it will locate and download/install the latest release.
+Run with no parameters, it will locate and download/install the latest release from GitHub.
 Parameters available to further assist are:
 * ```--list``` : list available releases or branches (for dev use only)
 * ```--release <name>```: install the given release.
 This might allow for install of an earlier release, for example.
 The ```<name>``` can also be a branch name, in which case it will download and try to deploy the head of the named branch, though this is intended for development use only.

 ## Important Notes
 The openeo charger cannot currently accommodate the following features:

-* Total current limiting at the mains fuse ("load balancing").
-If this charger is used on a looped supply, a small fuse, or shares a supply with another charger, it might require load balancing to avoid a failure of the main incoming fuse.
-This would result in a total power outage to the home should it occur, and would require your DNO to visit to correct the failure.
-The load balancing feature is included for testing purposes but for now, *DO NOT* use this software if you depend upon that.

 * Control is currently only possible locally via the web interface and some phones when connected to the same wireless network as the charger.
 Whilst it is possible to expose your openeo instance to the public internet, we strongly advise that you do not do so, since the application has not been audited for security vulnerabilities yet.
 This also means you can't (yet) control charging remotely, though we will be releasing Home Assistant support in the near future which should allow this.

+## Disclaimer
-Disclaimer:  The software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
+The software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
 In no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.
 Please see the important terms and conditions in the `LICENSE.txt` file.
 The software has been developed by clean-room reverse engineering of the existing EO software and no copyrighted EO code is used in this application.